orinverse/orin/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Dash Core for Windows.
+Below are some notes on how to build Orin Core for Windows.

-The options known to work for building Dash Core on Windows are:
+The options known to work for building Orin Core on Windows are:

 * On Linux, using the [Mingw-w64](https://www.mingw-w64.org/) cross compiler tool chain.
 * On Windows, using [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/windows/wsl/about) and Mingw-w64.